 One of these articles will feature a Ruger Super Bearcat.
-The Super Bearcat followed the original ‘1st Issue’ Bearcat line, and they were manufactured from early 1971 through 1974.
+The Super Bearcat followed the original ‘1st Issue’ Bearcat line, and they were manufactured from late 1971 until around January 1974.
 The example you see here dates to 1973, and has increased rarity because it was never sent back to Ruger for the transfer bar modification (this link is to the Ruger PDF information).

 During that four-year run Ruger produced 64,000 Super Bearcats.
 Of those 64,000, only the last 27,000 had the blued trigger guard seen in this example.

 But the article I’m really excited about will be on this excellent example of a pre-war, 1938 or very early ’39 example of Smith & Wesson’s highly prized K-22.

 S&W made the K-22 from 1931 until late 1940, after which all manufacture was transitioned to support the war effort.
 From 1931 until 1939 the K-22 was known as the K-22 ‘Outdoorsman’, and 17,117 of these pistols were made.
 The 2nd issue of the K-22 saw 1,067 examples produced in 1940, and these were billed as the K-22 ‘Masterpiece’.